Baneheia murders: Timeline after the initial trials

 In February 2021, The Norwegian Criminal Cases Review Commission decided to reopen the case against Viggo Kristiansen.
 The main reason was new doubt created about the DNA evidence after the trials.
 The minor reason was new doubt created about the validity of the interrogation of Anderssen, mainly expressed in a report written by Gísli Guðjónsson.
 The Cases review commission did not consider the cell phone alibi as new evidence, arguing that the judges and the jury were well aware of the strength of the alibi already back then.
 In conjunction with the reopening, the case was also transferred from the Agder state prosecutor to the Oslo state prosecutor.

 In February 2021, Viggo Kristiansen applied for his release from prison.
 Kristiansen had the opportunity to apply for release since 2011, but had until now refused to leave the prison unless he was acquitted.
 However, since the case had now been re-opened, he was sure he would be acquitted and therefore didn't see any reason to be in prison anymore.

 In March 2021, the former director of the National Criminal Investigation Service (Kripos), Knut Holen, said that the evidence to convict Kristiansen did not measure up, and that he should not have been convicted.

 In April 2021, the Borgarting Court of Appeal decided not to release Viggo Kristiansen from prison despite him having no current legally enforcable conviction.
 The court argued that he could be a danger for the society.
 Kristiansen's lawyer characterized the decision as yet another abuse against Kristiansen and announced that the decision would be appealed to the Supreme court.

 In May 2021, the Oslo state prosecutor suddenly announced that they had changed their mind and now agreed that Viggo Kristiansen should be released from prison.
 On the next day, on 1 June 2021, the Supreme Court of Norway unanimously decided to release Viggo Kristiansen from prison, and on the evening, Kristiansen was a free man.

-In June 2021 the police took new DNA samples from Viggo Kristiansen.
+In June 2021, the police took new DNA samples from Viggo Kristiansen.

+In October 2021, March 2022 and June 2022, Andersen was re-interrogated by Oslo police.
+His residence was searched by police several times.

+On 21 October 2022, Attorney General Jørn Maurud announced that the prosecution would submit a request for the acquittal of Viggo Kristiansen in the reopening case, based on the new investigation carried out by the Oslo police district.
+On December 15, 2022, Kristiansen was acquitted of murder in the Borgarting Court of Appeal.
+On the child molestation and voyeurism charges, that Kristiansen had confessed to, he was sentenced to 10 months imprisonment, far less than the time already served.